-Evolution of Collective Land Tenure Regimes in Pastoral Areas in Kenya
+Evolution of Collective Land Tenure Regimes in Pastoral Areas in Kenya laws.

-The changes in collective land access in pastoral areas in Kenya have over time leaned towards privatisation of land.
-We illustrate this pathway in Figure 1.
-Communities started with un-adjudicated communal lands.
-Due to threat to land tenure security posed by colonial governments and initiatives by the post-independence administrations to modernise pastoralists, communities formed group ranches.
-Although group ranches privatised land ownership to a group of people, land was still collectively accessed and utilised under customary laws.
 However, owing to mismanagement of resources within the group ranches and unequal use of land, the pressure to individualise land within the group ranches increased.
 The potential to change land use, or to use land intensively, or proximity to urban areas piled pressure to establish individual private land rights.